-The outings organised by our Social Events Coordinator are varied and are enjoyed by many of our members.
+The outings organised by our Social Events Group are varied and are enjoyed by many of our members.

 “I joined the Retirement Fellowship because I am a retired employee of the NHS in Darlington and have bought a house in Harrogate, hoping to re-locate in the future.
 I thought it would be an excellent opportunity to meet some friends before my move.
 Members of Harrogate Branch have made me feel very welcome.
 I also joined the walking group which I thoroughly enjoy, and the monthly meetings which are most entertaining.”